arnstein/aws-iot-device-sdk-rust/README.md

     Ok(())
 }

-2. Implementing the AWSEventHandler trait for your code and using the incoming_event_handler If you want a callback based approach, implement the AWSEventHandler trait functions you can define what will happen on each incoming or outgoing message.
-Example:

-3. As an easy way to get your device connected to AWS IoT Core The AWSIoTAsyncClient return the rumqttc client and eventloop, which you can use in your own code in any way you want (or at least in any way the borrow checker allows you to...).
+2. As an easy way to get your device connected to AWS IoT Core The AWSIoTAsyncClient return the rumqttc client and eventloop, which you can use in your own code in any way you want (or at least in any way the borrow checker allows you to...).
 Consult the rumqttc documentation to see how you can use the client and eventloop.